-- Hydroponic greenhouses: hydroponic greenhouses with be co-owned by groups of five farmers based on an appropriate social framework agreement (SFA) (see Annex 7 for details) for the land use (either donated or rented) which must be agreed upon between the targeted farmers under the supervision and management of MAI offices in the targeted governorates; - Dairy processing facilities: for these facilities, an appropriate place or shop will be rented by the participating farmers' association for the project operation, based on an appropriate SFA (similarly to the arrangement for hydroponic greenhouses).
+- Post-harvest collection centers: an empty land for the collection centers will be voluntarily donated by local communities as part of their community participation for the project benefit, with donations coming either from farmers associations/community committees or from local councils in the targeted areas under the supervision and management of MAI offices in the targeted governorates. - Hydroponic greenhouses: hydroponic greenhouses with be co-owned by groups of five farmers based on an appropriate social framework agreement (SFA) (see Annex 6 for details) for the land use (either donated or rented) which must be agreed upon between the targeted farmers under the supervision and management of MAI offices in the targeted governorates. - Dairy processing facilities: for these facilities, an appropriate place or shop will be rented by the participating farmers' association for the project operation, based on an appropriate SFA (similarly to the arrangement for hydroponic greenhouses).